lukejacksonn/hyperapp-wiki/What's-the-difference-between-effects-and-reducers?.md

 Reducers and effects make up all the actions you can dispatch in your application.

-When you dispatch an action using `msg.action`, HyperApp will determine whether `action` is a reducer or an effect and
+When you dispatch an action using `actions.action`, HyperApp will determine whether `action` is a reducer or an effect and

 For reducers, the reducer function will be applied to the model to obtain a new model.